louis-brunet/SmashElo/README.md

 ## Elo system

 Each player has an Elo rating.
-The amount of rating points won or lost after a match depends only on the rating difference between both players (the scoreline currently has no effect).
+The amount of rating points won or lost after a match depends only on the rating difference between both players.
+The scoreline currently has no effect on the amount of points gained.

 ![Elo rating formulas](/img/elo.png)